BrandonXu6106/obsidianpublish/content/thoughts/Primacy of Consciousness.md

   - Nouns refer to some manipulable or abstract object.
 But an object is an entity which supposedly exists independently of situations and subjective states.
   - This cannot possibly be the case as consciousness as experience is situated -- it is what it feels like to be _a_ subject/what it feels like to be

-Arguing that consciousness is existentially primary and not [[ontology|ontologically]] secondary to matter.
+Arguing that consciousness is existentially primary and not [[ontology.md|ontologically]] secondary to matter.
 Sartre: "consciousness is never merely possible apart from existing; it is no possible instantiation of a definition apart from being actual"

 > They have forgotten that objective knowledge is 'made possible' by carving the lacuna of first person experience within it... scientists who believe that solving many such "easy problems" about consciousness will finally clear up the harder problem of its physical origin, look like somebody who believes one can finally reach the horizon by walking far enough

 In the same way as the walker ignores the category gap between a line _in_ space and an apparent line seen _through_ space, these scientists ignore the category gap between the exclusively structural connections provided by science and the absolute and the absolute of experience analyzed through a structured framework

-Two approaches to overcome the [[Hard problem of consciousness#Explanatory Gap|explanatory gap]] both fail
+Two approaches to overcome the [[Hard problem of consciousness#Explanatory Gap|explanatory gap](Hard%20problem%20of%20consciousness.md) both fail

 1. Absolutizing some properties of matter
    - If anything can be called "absolute", it is conscious experience